ably77/gloo-mesh-singlecluster-argocd/README.md

 prometheus-server        0/1     1            0           2s
 ```

+Another important detail to note is that Gloo Mesh is not in the data path!
+This means that although the entire deployment was deleted and restarted, the traffic routing to our applications remains unaffected.

 ### Scenario 2 - Configuration Resiliency
 Similarly to keeping the health of our Applications and Infra alive, we can benefit from self-healing capabilities by syncing our application networking configuration as well.
 Let's test another scenario in which a piece of our service mesh configuration is mistakenly removed from the cluster and see what happens